 We love biscotti around here and last year I made a different flavor to ship to friends and family.
 I made Cranberry Pistachio Biscotti and shipped them 3,000 miles.
 I am happy to report that they arrived without being broken, so I can say with confidence that biscotti make the ideal treat for shipping.

 If you live in a nut-free house, or you are baking for someone with nut allergies, you can omit nuts and add chocolate chips, seeds or dried fruit instead.
 You can also make these absolutely divine citrus biscotti or for the holiday season, try these gingerbread biscotti.

-- cooling racks
+- Cooling racks

-- mixing bowls
+- Mixing bowls

 - 3 eggs, room temp

-- 1 1/2 tsp baking powder
+- 1 1/2 tsp. baking powder

 - 3/4 cup light brown sugar

-- 3 cups AP flour
+- 3 cups all-purpose flour

-- 3/4 tsp salt
+- 3/4 tsp. salt

-- 1 tsp vanilla bean paste, sub vanilla extract if you don't have paste
+- 1 tsp. vanilla bean paste, sub vanilla extract if you don't have paste

 - 1 1/2 sticks unsalted butter, room temp (6 oz. or 12 tbsp.)

 - 1 cup pecans, toasted and chopped